SemiMayor/CTF_Writeups/TFC CTF 2023/list/README.md

 This is an easy forensic challenge, but you may need some knowledge about network traffic and wireshark.
 You're given a .pcap file and almost nothing in description to guild you. pcap is a network capture file.
-You can open it with wireshark, and you can read the network traffic recorded in it.
+You can open it with wireshark and read the network traffic recorded in it.

 ## Analysis